foxnne/pixi/readme.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R5R4LL2PJ)

-## Features planned for 0.1
+## Currently supported features
-- [x] Typical pixel art operations. (draw, erase, color select)
+- [x] Typical pixel art operations. (draw, erase, dropper, bucket, selection, transformation, etc)
 - [x] Create animations and preview easily, edit directly on the preview.
 - [x] View previous and next frames of the animation.
 - [x] Set sprite origins for drawing sprites easily in game frameworks.
 - [x] Import and slice existing .png spritesheets.
 - [x] Intuitive and customizeable user interface.
 - [x] Sprite packing
+- [x] Theming
+- [x] Automatic packing and export on file save
+- [x] Also a zig library offering modules for handling assets

 ## User Interface
 - The user interface is driven by [Dear Imgui](https://github.com/ocornut/imgui) which should be familiar to many.
 - The general layout takes many ideas from VSCode, as well as general project setup using folders.

-## Planned Features

-- Export/import options.
-    - Possibly .pyxel and .asesprite import
-    - Export to .zig to directly use in Zig frameworks
-    - .gif support
-- [x] Palettes
-- Tiles
-- Possibly much more

 ## Compilation
 - [Linux] Ensure `gtk+3-devel` or similar is installed (for native file dialogs).